timmc/johnny/HACK.md

 ## Pending design decisions

-- Case-fold protocol and host? -- RFC 3986 prefers lowercase
+- Case-fold scheme and host? -- RFC 3986 prefers lowercase
 - Checked or unchecked exceptions?
 - Validate by default?
 - Which parsers and encoders accept null inputs?